jeanc18rlos/dental-vip-cms/src/pages/en/specialties/sedation-and-general-anesthesia.md

         for treatment.</li> <li>Patients allergic to local anesthetics.</li> <li>Children
-        and adults with blood dyscrasias, since infiltrative or trunk anesthesia could cause bleeding in the latero-pharyngeal spaces.</li> <li>People with mental retardation, psychomotor, genetic or musculoskeletal disorders, which prevent conventional treatment in a state of consciousness.</li> <li>Patients with congenital heart disease in which extensive treatment is to be performed or that contemplates the removal of septic processes, multiple restorations or
+        and adults with blood dyscrasias, since infiltrative or trunk anesthesia could cause bleeding in the latero-pharyngeal spaces.</li> <li>People with mental retardation, psychomotor, genetic or musculoskeletal disorders; which prevent conventional treatment in a state of consciousness.</li> <li>Patients with congenital heart disease in which extensive treatment is to be performed or that contemplates the removal of septic processes, multiple restorations or